 Molsid achieves the first rapid phenotypic diagnostic test for AMR on primary clinical samples.
-Pre-clinical trials on urinary tract infections show that all beta-lactamase and carbapenemase enzyme activities can be detected in resistant E.coli strains
+Pre-clinical trials on urinary tract infections (UTI) show that all beta-lactamase and carbapenemase enzyme activities can be detected in resistant E.coli strains

-Antimicrobial resistance is a major and growing public health issue.
+Globally, antimicrobial resistance is a major and growing public health issue.
 If nothing is done, more than 10 million people will die each year from AMR by 2050 (source: WHO).

 AMR is especially a concern in the hospital environment.
 It is responsible for nosocomial outbreaks, longer hospital stays and therefore increased healthcare costs and the deterioration of prognostic outlook for patients, especially in intensive-care units where time matters.